-Following on from WBN’s annual list of Seventeen Fights for 2017, a list of ten of potentially the biggest money-spinning encounters have been number-crunched.
+Following WBN’s annual Seventeen Fights for 2017, a list of ten potentially the most extensive money-spinning encounters has been number-crunched.

-Floyd Mayweather aside, the likes of Manny Pacquiao and Canelo Alvarez continue to take center-stage in their bid to follow the former pound for pound king as the number one money-maker in the sport.
+Floyd Mayweather aside, the likes of Manny Pacquiao and Canelo Alvarez continue to take center stage.
+They bid to follow the former pound-for-pound king as the number one money-maker in the sport.

 Below are the fights in descending order:

-1. Manny Pacquiao v Canelo Alvarez: Two former Mayweather opponents sharing the ring at a catchweight of around 153-155 is slowly drifting away as the Mexican heads up in weight and seems destined not to happen despite having the most pulling power.
-Pacquiao v Canelo would certainly be the first since Mayweather to generate over a million buys.
+1. Manny Pacquiao v Canelo Alvarez: Two former Mayweather opponents sharing the ring at a catchweight of around 153-155 slowly drift away as the Mexican heads up in weight and seems destined not to happen despite having the most pulling power.
+Pacquiao v Canelo would undoubtedly be the first to generate over a million buys since Mayweather.

-2. Canelo Alvarez v Gennady Golovkin: The fight of 2017 taking place at middleweight has the potential to be the first non-Mayweather or Pacquiao pay-per-view since Cotto v Alvarez to reach anywhere near one million, although is still up in the air regarding an agreement for September.
+2. Canelo Alvarez v Gennady Golovkin: The fight of 2017 taking place at middleweight has the potential to be the first non-Mayweather or Pacquiao pay-per-view since Cotto v Alvarez to reach anywhere near one million.
+However, an agreement for September is still up in the air.

-3. Manny Pacquiao v Gennady Golovkin: The more time that passes puts distance between the duo ever sharing a ring, but whilst GGG continues to insist he can make 154, the Pacquiao fight has some possibilities and would be a huge affair.
+3. Manny Pacquiao v Gennady Golovkin: The more time that passes puts the distance between the duo ever sharing a ring, but while GGG continues to insist he can make 154, the Pacquiao fight has some possibilities and would be a huge affair.

 4. Manny Pacquiao v Juan Manuel Marquez V: A fifth installment would allow Pacquiao to go for revenge after being wiped out in 2012, giving the contest that extra push in PPV revenue.

-5. Manny Pacquiao v Amir Khan: As ex-training partners, the bout has a good angle to build interest with fans but would need the right advertising push and a Khan win over a decent opponent before taking place.
+5. Manny Pacquiao v Amir Khan: As ex-training partners, the bout has an excellent angle to build interest with fans but would need the right advertising push and a Khan win over a decent opponent before taking place.

 7. Manny Pacquiao v Keith Thurman or Danny Garcia: Pacquiao facing the winner of the Thurman v Garcia unification would see three belts on the line at 147 and be one of the most intriguing contests at welterweight since Mayweather v Pacquiao.